WordPress/wp20-book/Content/BB-Chapter-11-The-WordPress-Economy.md

 “How can we rebalance the tenacious need for contribution with the immense benefit WordPress brings to everyone, including our free riders and contributors?” she asked.

-Commenters suggested including funding tools in WordPress and combining all the smaller contributors into a single identity, but also asked for an end to “disparaging” free riders and compassion for those organizations that couldn't “overcome the obstacles” to contribution.
+Commenters suggested including funding tools in WordPress and combining all the smaller contributors into a single identity but also asked for an end to “disparaging” free riders and compassion for those organizations that couldn't “overcome the obstacles” to contribution.

 ### Acknowledgment
 WordPress established the Five for the Future project in 2014.
 In 2018, Andrea Middleton wrote a proposal for a Five for the Future acknowledgment page.
 The idea was to acknowledge companies that supported the effort and to motivate more companies to join.